Predictia/AQUA/docs/sphinx/source/core_components.rst

 We can then use the ``data_r`` object for further processing and the data will be loaded in memory only when necessary, allowing for further subsetting and processing.

+The default regrid method is ``ycon`` which is a conservative regrid method.
+If you want to use a different regrid method, you can specify it in the ``regrid_method`` keyword, following the CDO convention.

 Concept
 ^^^^^^^